KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 ::: tip
 The `coins` file in [this linked repository](https://github.com/jl777/coins) contains the standard coin configuration file used in GUI software.

+The `electrum server configuration` for enabling coins can also be found from jl777 coins repository too.
+Check the [electrums directory](https://github.com/jl777/coins/tree/master/electrums)
 :::

 #### RPC password